 18th December 2020

 The word “Adonai” is a particular Hebrew term for “Lord”.
 Yet it is retained in the original Latin antiphon, rather than being translated to “Dominus”.
 The term is only used twice in the Vulgate (Latin) Bible.
-The only explanation for its usage in the antiphon is the author’s intended acrostic (see above)!
+The only explanation for its usage in the antiphon is the author’s intended acrostic (see here)!

 The first time “Adonai” is used in the Bible is when God reveals His name as “the LORD” to Moses.
 And so this second antiphon points us to the second essential thing that we, with our Jewish ancestors, can say about God: He is the Lawgiver.